cbalatos/nodejsTut/README.md

 npm install
 ```

 to download all project dependencies into node_modules directory.
-The you can start ther server using:
+Then you can start ther server using:
 ```
 node index.js
 ```